Raghavsingla123/UNSCAMMED-AI-BROWSER-EXTENSION/README.md

 ## Development Tips
 - Enable the **Service Worker** logging view in `chrome://extensions/` to inspect `background.js` console output.
 - Use the browser DevTools **Console** on any tab to view messages from `content.js` and the injected alert elements.
-- Stored data (URL history and scan results) can be inspected from DevTools via `chrome.storage.local.get(null, console.log)`.
+- Stored data (URL history, total scan counter, and individual scan documents) can be inspected from DevTools via `chrome.storage.local.get(null, console.log)`.
-- When adjusting heuristics, update the helper functions in `content.js` or `utils/urlCheck.js` to keep risk scoring consistent.
+- When adjusting heuristics, update the helper functions in `content.js` and `utils/urlCheck.js` so automatic and manual scans stay in sync.

 ## Project Structure
 ```